Tharun123q/Tharun123q/README.md

 # Hi there, I'm Tharun! 👋

-I am a **3rd-year B.Tech Information Technology student** at Vel’s Institute, Chennai.
-I am a passionate developer who enjoys building clean, functional web interfaces and exploring the backbone of the internet.
+**3rd-year B.Tech Information Technology student** at Vels University, Chennai.
+Focused developer with an interest in building clean, functional web interfaces and exploring the backbone of the internet.
 ### 🚀 About Me
 - 💻 **Expertise:** I have a deep command of **HTML5 and CSS3** for crafting responsive front-end designs.
 - 🐍 **Currently Leveling Up:** Strengthening my **Python** skills and diving into **JavaScript**.